ace-dent/8x8.me/README.md

 Repeating tile patterns

 ---

+## Acknowledgements

+Patterns were tested and refined on an Arduboy device using [ASE](https://github.com/pmwasson/ASE).

+Artwork and files created using [ABSpriteEditor](https://github.com/Pharap/ABSpriteEditor).
+Image conversions by ImageMagick, compressed with `pngslim` and metadata added with ExifTool.

+Special thanks to @felipemanga, @Pharap, @pmwasson.

 ## Legal
 Produced by Andrew C.E.
 Dent and dedicated to the Public Domain (CC0 – free to use).
 Giving attribution is not required, but is greatly appreciated!
 Please read the separate `LICENSE` file.